 Establishing relations in a targeted yet relaxed manner.

 Discours may vary in every field.
 This can be assessed and trained on the basis of examples and models.
-Expert teachers are able to write the content themselves, or in collaboration with others.
+Expert teachers develop the content in collaboration with us and possibly other teachers.
 This can be implemented as part of a course or as a programme in itself, to make students more aware and able.
-Examples of current trainings within their specific field are:
+Examples of current training programs within a specific area are:

 In the pharmacy faculty